x2es/bt-dualboot/README.md

 First priority is to extend list of tested and supported OS.

 General roadmap assumes creating GUI and background service versions, adding sync Linux to Linux ability.
-It will be implemented on demand - give a voice at TODO
+It will be implemented on demand - give a voice at https://github.com/x2es/bt-dualboot/issues/2